fogg-lab/characterizing-ecm-transcriptome-of-endometriosis/README.md

 ### 1. Install dependencies (R and Python packages)

-Some of the listed R packages may require additional system dependencies.

 The following R packages are installed automatically by the script, `install_r_packages.r`:
 - affy
 - sva